silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/04_Configuration/00_Configuration.md

 The locations that configuration values are taken from in highest -> lowest priority order are:

-- Any values set via a call to Config#update
+- Any values set via a call to Config#merge / Config#set
 - The configuration values taken from the YAML files in `_config/` directories (internally sorted in before / after order, where the item that is latest is highest priority)
 - Any static set on an "additional static source" class (such as an extension) named the same as the name of the property